RobbieHember/fcgadgets/README.md

 **bc1ha:** A toolbox for raster processing on a 1 hectare regular grid of British Columbia<br>

 ## CBRUNNER
-The **fcgadgets.cbrunner** subpackage is a computer simulation model that estimates the greenhouse gas (GHG) balance of the forest sector, including forest ecosystems and wood products.
+**cbrunner** is a computer simulation model that estimates the greenhouse gas (GHG) balance of the forest sector, including forest ecosystems and wood products.
 The annual net flux of GHGs between the forest sector and the atmosphere is estimated by simulating several biophysical processes each year, including the biomass dynamics of trees, the decay and physical transformation of dead organic matter, the impact of natural disturbances, harvest removals, silvicultural treatments, and nutrient applications.